 Rather than list every post in the series here, you can easily find them all on the startrek tag page.

-We won’t be getting a whole lot out of this episode, as evidenced by how we’re kicking it off with a completely arbitrary display of unprofessionalism.
+We won’t get too much out of this episode, as evidenced by how we kick the episode off with a completely arbitrary display of unprofessionalism.

 KIRK: A kink in my back.